Communications Workers of America v. Beck: Critiques of the Beck ruling

 Seventh, some scholars point out that the Beck ruling may lead to unanticipated outcomes.
-At least one commentary on Beck concludes that Beck rights, if successfully implemented, may lead large numbers of workers to resign from a union during a strike.
-These workers will be able to continue to work during a strike (incurring none of the disadvantages a strike brings), and yet will still be able to enjoy the benefits of collective bargaining (assuming the strike is successful and an agreement is negotiated).
+At least one commentary on Beck concludes that Beck rights, if successfully implemented, might lead large numbers of workers to resign from a union during a strike.
+Workers adopting that strategy would be able to continue to work during a strike (incurring none of the disadvantages a strike would bring them), and yet still enjoy the benefits of collective bargaining (assuming the strike is successful and an agreement is negotiated).
 The strike is the most powerful weapon unions have, and undermining the union's ability to strike would put labor unions at a distinct disadvantage in collective bargaining.
 The NLRB and Supreme Court have acknowledged the role that agency fee payers can play in undermining strikes.
 In NLRB v.
 Textile Workers Union, 409 U.S. 213 (1972), the Supreme Court ruled that once a union member had resigned, the union could not punish that worker for crossing picket lines.
 And in Pattern Makers' League v.
 NLRB, (as noted above) the Court said unions must permit members to resign at any time.
 Decisions like these have informed the NLRB's rulings on the issue as well.
 The Board found that an employer did not commit an unfair labor practice when it distributed notices to employees prior to a strike that outlined an employee's rights during a strike (including the right to become an agency fee payer and cross picket lines).
 The Board also held that, once a single employee has inquired about their right to become an agency fee payer, it is legal for an employer to notify all workers about this right.
 But in the absence of an employee-initiated iniquiry, it is not, the Board says, legal for employers to approach striking workers and ask them to become agency fee payers.
-The negative implications of widespread worker resignation from unions prior to or during a strike is clear, some argue.
+Some argue that widespread worker resignation from unions prior to or during a strike has clear negative implications.
 This may be changing, however, as more unions turn away from strikes and toward comprehensive campaigns.
-It is also unclear how Beck may impact dues checkoff (an agreement between the employer, union, and employee under which the employer agrees to deduct union dues directly from the employee's paycheck and turn it over to the union).
+It is also unclear how Beck may impact dues checkoff (an agreement between employer, union, and employee under which the employer agrees to deduct union dues directly from the employee's paycheck and turn it over to the union).
 In 1991, the NLRB held that dues checkoff agreements create an obligation to pay dues in the same way that becoming a union member does.
 It is possible that Beck and subsequent rulings could also undermine dues checkoff agreements.